SMiller53/SMiller53/README.md

 - 👋 Hi, I’m @SMiller53
 - 👀 I’m interested in webpage development and maybe game development down the line
-- 🌱 I’m currently learning HTML,CSS, JS, JSON,
+- 🌱 I’m currently learning HTML, CSS, JS, JSON, NodeJS, MySql, MongoDB.
 - 💞️ I’m not looking to collaborate.
 - 📫 How to reach me ...IG